Monday, November 8, 1971

 Rating:

-4.691 out of 5.00 (average of 28 ratings)
+4.731 out of 5.00 (average of 35 ratings)

 Quotable: “This is the definitive…heavy metal album.” – Robert Christgau

-Awards: (Click on award to learn more).
+(Click on award to learn more).

 About the Album:

-In his book Hammer of the Gods, author Stephen Davis called Led Zeppelin “a mystery cult with several million initiates.”
-ED-7 “Several million” may be a bit modest, considering this album – which author Erik Davis called “the Himalaya of heavy rock” ED-9– soared past the 40 million mark in worldwide sales.
-Led Zeppelin IV has become the band’s biggest seller by far (Led Zeppelin II comes in next with 24 million in sales) and most celebrated album (one of the top 10 albums of all time).
+“Several million” may be a bit modest, considering this album – which author Erik Davis called “the Himalaya of heavy rock” ED-9 – has soared past the 40 million mark in worldwide sales.
+It transformed Led Zeppelin “from mere superstars into giant behemoths of the rock world.”
+AZ1 It is the band’s biggest seller by far (Led Zeppelin II comes in next with 24 million in sales) and most celebrated album (one of the top 10 albums of all time).

-The Title
+The Title:

 The album has come to most commonly be called Led Zeppelin IV, but also the Runes album, the Four Symbols, or Zoso because of the ancient-looking runes on the inner sleeve that looked like the letters z-o-s-o.
 The occult symbols on the spine of the record were to represent each of the members’ mystical identities.
 TL Here’s a more detailed explanation of each of the symbols.

-The Cover
+The Cover:

 The album cover features a picture “famed and nailed to a crumbling wall papered with a drab floral pattern.”
 ED-27 The image is of “a grizzled geezer…bent over a rough cane with the weight of the wood he lugs.”
 ED-26 Page, who found the print in a junk shop in Reading, explained, “The old man on the cover carrying the wood is in harmony with nature.
 He takes from nature and gives back to the land.
 It’s a natural cycle.”
 ED-27

-Recording of the Album
+Recording of the Album:

 The album was “rehearsed and partially recorded in Headley Grange, three stories of stone gloom in the middle of nowhere.”
 ED-73 It was built in 1795 to house “the poor and infim, and was sacked by disgruntled workingmen in 1830.”
 ED-73 In 1870, it became a private home.
 A century later, “bands like Fleetwood Mac, Genesis, and the Pretty Things started renting the place out, attraced by the place’s isolation and unique acoustics.”
 ED-73